FC Nantes: Foundation

 The club was founded in 1943.
+Among the founding businessmen was the builder Jean Le Guillou, whose racehorse Ali Pacha had a jockey who wore yellow and green, colours that have since been represented on the FC Nantes jersey.

 The first match played by Nantes as a professional team took place at the Stade Olympique de Colombes against CA Paris, where Nantes triumphed 2–0.
 The first home match was a defeat of the same score against Troyes.
 The club finished fifth at the end of this first season following which the club's manager Aimé Nuic left the club following a dispute, and was succeeded by Antoine Raab, who took over in a player-coach role.
 After winning 16 consecutive matches, Nantes lost 9–0 to Sochaux.